savageyusuff/MobilePose-Pi/README.md

 This is just a half of actual FPS(1.09).
 I will continue to investigate to know the reason.

+1.0 ShufflenetV2: FPS is 1.09 and Model size is 5.3MB
 ```python
  Average Precision  (AP) @[ IoU=0.50:0.95 | area=   all | maxDets= 20 ] = 0.000
  Average Precision  (AP) @[ IoU=0.50      | area=   all | maxDets= 20 ] = 0.000